News

 Special Conditions for Overseas Graduates Applying for GMC UK

-There are some additional conditions for overseas exam applicants which they need to fulfill in order to be eligible to apply for GMC registration:
+There are some additional conditions for overseas exam applicants that they need to fulfill to be eligible to apply for GMC registration:

 • All overseas registration exams must be passed in less than four attempts.

-• If the exams are more than two years old, applicants must have been practicing for three out of the last five years, including at least six months in the recent 12 months before submitting the application.
+• If the exams are over two years old, applicants must have been practicing for three out of the last five years, including at least six months in the past 12 months before applying.

 • A consultant report from a supervising consultant or colleague is required as evidence.

-• If an applicant fails in either of PLAB part 1 or 2, the applicant is deemed ineligible.
+• If an applicant fails in the PLAB parts 1 or 2, the applicant is deemed ineligible.

-In conclusion, the eligibility requirements for GMC registration are comprehensive, taking into account various aspects of an applicant's background, qualifications, and professional experience.
+In conclusion, the eligibility requirements for GMC registration are comprehensive, considering various aspects of an applicant's background, qualifications, and professional experience.

 Applicants are encouraged to carefully review and fulfill these requirements to ensure a smooth registration process with the GMC in the UK.